anselm/blox/IDEAS.md

-	- have conditional things that don't show up in xr

-	- have the desktop view work for the example; navigation, camera etc

 	- see the flowers in the xr view -> do i need a "ground" concept? should i attach everything to a world origin anchor?